 “Go up to the land of Moriah, take your beloved son and sacrifice him as a burnt offering.”
+(Genesis 22:2)

-However, by now Abraham had learned to obey the voice of God, and to trust him even when he couldn’t fully understand God's plan.
+However, by now Abraham had learned to recognize the voice of God and obey, and to trust Him even when he couldn’t understand God's plan.
 He knew that God would be faithful to His promises about this boy.

-“Where is the lamb for the burnt offering?”
+“Where is the lamb?”

 "Where is the lamb for the burnt offering?"
+(22:7)

-Abraham answered, "God will provide a lamb for the sacrifice."
+"God Himself will provide a lamb for the sacrifice."
+(22:8)

-When they arrived, Abraham built an altar, placed the wood on it, bind his son and placed him on top of the wood.
-The son submitted himself to his father just as Abraham himself was obedient to the Lord.
-Abraham then lifted up his knife!
+When they arrived, Abraham built an altar, placed the wood on it, bound his son and placed him on top of the wood.
+The son submitted to his father just as Abraham himself was obedient to God.

-At this very moment the angel of the Lord called Abraham to stop, “Now I know that you fear God, because you did not withhold your son.”
+At this very moment, the angel of the Lord called Abraham to stop, “Now I know that you fear God, because you did not withhold your son.”